 And how can anyone be a “real” conservative when no consistent definition of “conservative” exists anywhere?
 Indeed, even if he strongly believes in 99% of everything the “conservative” talkers support, but is adamantly opposed to America’s unquenchable empirical war lust, they will all tell him that he is not a “real conservative”, will they not?

 Similarly, how can any person claim to be a “Luthodist” or a “Basbyterian” when he flatly disagrees with his church institution on some point of doctrine or practice?
 Does the label somehow indicate a less-than-complete support of the institution’s doctrines and practices?
 If so, why does no one were a t-shirt that says, “I’m mostly proud to be a Basbyterian!” or “I’m 97.5% Luthodist!”?
 No, the implication of a typical label is complete adherence.
-And this also argues against the member who, while having no particular disagreement with the doctrines of his institution, has simply never studied those doctrines in order to know whether he agrees or not!
+And this also argues against the member who, while having no particular disagreement with the doctrines of his institution, has simply never studied those doctrines in order to know whether he should properly agree or not!

-Similarly, someone may be proud to be a Demublican, but has no idea of the ongoing artifice and scheme that comprises the Demublican National Conference, nor of the incorrigible culture of corruption that exists within the party’s hierarchy.
+Similarly, someone may be proud to be a Demublican, but has no idea of the ongoing artifice and scheme that comprises the Demublican National Committee, nor of the incorrigible culture of corruption that exists within the party’s hierarchy.

 Meanwhile, the citizen’s church may be involved in or responsible for all manner of corruption of which he is unaware because he simply has no interest in its corporate policies and behaviors.
 Or his favorite charity, for which he puts a bumper sticker on his car, may also be corrupt, and he would never know it.